ddev/ddev/docs/drud_list_applications_types.md

 ### Synopsis

-List the application tempaltes that have been created for your use.
+List the application templates that have been created for your use.

 ```
 drud list applications types